 2. Listen to a podcast

 Hopefully, you are already listening to the Real Happy Mom podcast.
-There are many other great podcasts that can provide you inspiration or help educate you on a new topic.
+Many other great podcasts can inspire you or help educate you on a new topic.

 Some of my favorite podcast to listen to are: